techie-joe/techie-joe/readme.md

 💞️ I love building apps.
 🖥️ I write code and prompts most of the time.
 🌱 I'm open to work on any projects.
-💬 Contact me to collaborate.
-[Lets discuss](//github.com/techie-joe/techie-joe/discussions)
+💬 Contact me to collaborate and [discuss](//github.com/techie-joe/techie-joe/discussions).

 ✨ [Visit my website](//techie-joe.github.io) or [my wiki](//github.com/techie-joe/techie-joe/wiki)